map-of-pi/map-of-pi-frontend-react/README.md

 ### Build the Project

-- Run `npm run build` to build the project; builds the app for production to the `build` folder.
+- Run `npm run build` to build the project; builds the app for production to the `.next` folder.
     - The build artifacts are bundled for production mode and optimized for the best performance.

 ### Execute the Development Server